HexxKing/hexxs_data_structures_and_algorithms/notes/reverse_array_notes.md

 - Arrays are called "lists" in Python

-- The `reverse()` method reverses the sorting order of the elements.
+- The `reverse()` method reverses the sorting order of the elements and returns a reversed iterator object.

 ---------------------------------------